 Typically, when anyone starts out as a freelancer, finding enough work to fill the week can be a challenge.
-As your experience grows and awareness of your services help your clients improves, the number of clients you work for will organically increase.
+As your experience and awareness of your services grow, the number of clients you work for will organically increase.

 When given the opportunity, many freelancers will accept every work offer they receive.
 It’s your chance to make a lot of money, so why wouldn’t you?

 Well, the risk of saying yes to every job is that you can end up working around the clock and burning yourself out which consequently affects your focus and the quality of your work.

 Passion for your work and the thrill of seeing your business grow inevitably makes you lose the free time you initially went freelance for and as someone self-employed, you don’t have people in a team to pass work onto.

 These reasons are precisely why finding ways to be organised and managing client’s expectations effectively are so important.

 With 23 clients from independent names to big brands, PR and Marketing freelancer, Andrea Sexton, is a serial juggler.
 She explains her best bits of advice for keeping on top of your workload:

 “Every Sunday, I plan out what I need to do for each client each week and put it on a big board above my desk and also on an Airtable planner.”

 “I then prioritise the order of work.
 I leave space for things that will inevitably come up and need sorting out – that’s the nature of PR work.”